The Rapes of Graff: Synopsis

 In class, Veronica and the whole class are asked to participate in Woody Goodman's (Steve Guttenberg) essay contest.
 Wallace (Percy Daggs III) invites Veronica to visit Hearst College.
 Logan abruptly breaks up with Hannah without giving an explanation, leaving her heartbroken.
 A student named Dean (Michael Cera) conducts Veronica and Wallace's tour of Hearst, when Troy joins the tour late.
 Veronica mocks Troy to his face, but he insists that he has changed his ways.
 At a party, one of the students hits on an unamused Veronica.
 The student gets more aggressive with Veronica, and when Troy begins to defend her, the student punches him.
 Later that night, Veronica sees Troy making out with Stacy (Alia Shawkat).
 Keith (Enrico Colantoni) comes to the aid of Cliff (Daran Norris), from whom a briefcase of legal documents was stolen.
 When Veronica is sleeping, Troy calls her unexpectedly, pleading for help, and Veronica visits him at the police station, where he has been charged in the date-rape of Stacy.

 Keith and Cliff watch surveillance footage to try and determine who stole Cliff's briefcase.
-They spot Sherriff Lamb kissing a blonde, who Veronica recognizes as Madison Sinclair.
+They spot Sheriff Lamb kissing a blonde, who Veronica recognizes as Madison Sinclair.
 In order to prove his innocence to Veronica, Troy says that he left his name and number in Stacy's room, arguing that a rapist would not have done such a thing.
 Veronica checks Stacy's room and finds Troy's name half-erased.
 Stacy receives a box of someone else's hair outside her door, and Veronica deduces that there have probably been other victims of the rapist, so she goes looking for someone who bought a wig recently, without luck.
 Dean informs Veronica that the fraternity has a contest about how many girls they have had sex with, and the recruit with the lowest number of "points" is forced to shave his head as punishment.
 Keith and Cliff confront Lamb with photos of him kissing Madison, and he reveals the woman who stole Cliff's briefcase is a sex worker.
 Veronica tracks down Stacy's rapist to someone going by "Ice Man."
 She sneaks into the fraternity's basement, where she is caught by two members.